SAP/cf-service-operator/website/content/en/docs/configuration/operator.md

       Enabling this will ensure there is only one active controller manager.
   -metrics-bind-address string
-      The address the metric endpoint binds to. (default ":8080") -sap-binding-metadata
+      The address the metric endpoint binds to. (default ":8080") -performance-trace
+      Enable performance trace. (default: false) -sap-binding-metadata
       Enhance binding secrets by SAP binding metadata by default.
-  -webhook-bind-address string
+  -webhooks
+      Enable webhooks in controller.
+May be disabled for local development. (default: true) -webhook-bind-address string
       The address the webhook endpoint binds to. (default ":9443") -webhook-tls-directory string